Freedom of expression and media freedom

 Laws, punitive legal measures and physical violence are restricting journalists’ and media organizations’ vital work.
 There has been a significant decline in the environments that allow media professionals to do their work.
 These issues are especially critical in regions facing social, ethnic and political stress, armed conflicts or disaster situations.

 Another outstanding issue is the large number of unresolved murders of journalists and the perpetrators going unpunished.
-Between January 1 to December 14, 2018, 94 journalists were killed on the job.
-That is up from 82 in 2017.
+According to the International Federation of Journalists, 60 journalists and media workers were killed in 2020.
 Non-lethal attacks also range from intimidation to harassment and arbitrary detention; misogynistic attacks are also common.

 Journalism continues to evolve into the digital space, and there is a need to address new threats to media freedom.
 Digital security concerns have increased as lines blur between online and offline activity.
 There are also signs of organized disinformation campaigns, which can be led by state actors and third parties.
 Journalists and other media professionals are some of the main targets of digital attacks and abuse.
 Any discussion on media freedom must reflect the growing concerns over digital threats.